 - songs

-While I am not able to provide art materials directly in virtual sessions, there are many things we may have around our homes, or in our neighborhoods, to expand our creative practices.
+Art materials are included in our in-person sessions.
+While I am not able to provide art materials directly in virtual sessions, there are many things we may have around our homes, or in our neighborhoods, to support our creative practices.

 Materials that may be easier to access at home: